 The bill says that first responders who seek Worker's Compensation for PTSD must have been directly involved in a traumatic event.
 The group proposing the bill want these responders to get better treatment that is specific to their condition instead of general counseling.

-Senator Thurmond believes that the taxpayers will either pay now or pay later, and by taking care of a worker's condition now could keep them from making potential mistakes in the future that are a result of the PTSD.
-The example he gives to Bluffton Today is the case where a South Carolina police officer mistakenly shot someone when he thought they were reaching for a gun.
-That officer suffered from PTSD.
+Senator Thurmond believes that the taxpayers will either pay now or pay later, and that addressing a worker’s condition early could prevent serious mistakes in the future that may result from PTSD.
+He points to the case, reported by Bluffton Today, where a South Carolina police officer mistakenly shot someone he believed was reaching for a gun — an action later attributed to untreated PTSD.